angelitagozaly/IE04-Project-TeamSauceKatsudon/README.md

-# Template project for IE04
+# Team sauce karsudon's project for IE04
+Team members
+s1280179 Tomohito Ide
+s1282003 Angelita Gozaly

 This is the initial structure for your project.
 You may customize the structure to your liking, but there are a few rules that you **must** follow.